pca2/bootcamp/javascript_2.md

 Now that's neat and all, but maybe not the most practical example.
 Let's take a look at some instances where closures can be quick helpful.

-Closures allow you to mimic some of the features of object-oriented languages that JS lacks on its own. for example, private methods.
+Closures allow you to mimic some of the features of object-oriented languages that JS lacks on its own. for example, private values.
 Let's take a look at an example: